Kristian Fućak

-Kristian Fućak (born 14 November 1998) is a Croatian professional footballer who plays as a forward for Polish club Stal Mielec.
+Kristian Fućak (born 14 November 1998) is a Croatian professional footballer who plays as a forward for I liga club Miedź Legnica.

 Club career

 Fućak started his senior career at Grobničan.
 After impressing on trial, he signed for then second-league side, Varaždin.
 On 20 July 2019, Fućak made his Prva HNL debut with Varaždin in a match against Rijeka, coming in for Dominik Glavina in the 84th minute.